FusionAuth/fusionauth-example-node-sso/README.md

 You should see 'Hello Richard'.

 Then click on the 'Pied Piper' link to go to http://piedpiper.local:3000`.
 You won't be prompted to sign in again, but will automatically be logged in.

+Click 'logout' and you'll be logged out of both applications.